-The 26-mile Little Traverse Wheelway provides exciting changes of scenery—including many views over sparkling Lake Michigan—as it winds from Charlevoix to the northern outskirts of Petoskey and eventually to Harbor Springs.
-Most of the route is paved, with several sections on boardwalk, sidewalk and area roads.
+The 26-mile Little Traverse Wheelway provides exciting changes of scenery—including many views of sparkling Lake Michigan—as it winds from Charlevoix to the northern outskirts of Petoskey and eventually to Harbor Springs.
+Most of the route is paved, with short sections on boardwalk, sidewalk and area roads.

-If you park at the trailhead at Charlevoix Township Hall, your journey begins with 0.5 mile on Waller Road with light traffic.
+If you park at the trailhead at Shanahan Park in Charlevoix, your journey begins with a short trek on Waller Road with light traffic.
 Once you reach the trail, you begin a 7-mile breezy ride sandwiched between Lake Michigan and US 31.
 A lightly wooded buffer helps to shield you from the fast-moving traffic along the highway, and the trail is entirely paved except for a 0.6-mile wooden boardwalk across a quiet wetland between the Charlevoix Country Club and Big Rock Road.

 Lime Kiln Pond was the heart of Petoskey pioneer Hiram Rose's quarry operation, which dated from 1874 and greatly altered the appearance of the waterfront.
 The kilns “cooked” the limestone, the first step in the lime-making process.
 At one time it was one of Petoskey's most important industries, employing 30 to 40 workers, and sold lime used in fertilizer, cement and a variety of other industrial applications throughout the Great Lakes region.
 Today the pond, created by the quarry operation, is stocked with pan fish and is a popular spot for children learning how to fish.
 The water level is several feet above Little Traverse Bay, only a few steps away, and the exposed cobble on the bay is a good place to look for Petoskey stones, organic matter from the ancient past fossilized in the limestone.